StanislavLev/item-catalog/readme.md

 # "Item catalog" project

-This is car sell/buy site, where any registered user can create post about car sale.
+This is car buy/sell website, where any registered user can create post about car sale.
 Users can edit and delete their own posts.
 Implemented a third-party authentication & authorization service: login with their Google+ account.
 Hosted on AWS: http://ec2-52-25-235-182.us-west-2.compute.amazonaws.com.